Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 A case in point is the intersection of two fillets at a corner.
 If the radius of the fillet on one edge is different from that of the fillet on another, it becomes impossible to sew together all the edges of the resulting surfaces.
 This leaves a gap in the overall surface of the object which you are constructing.

-@figure{/user_guides/modeling_algos/images/modeling_algos_image059.png,"Intersecting filleted edges with differing radiuses"}
+@figure{/user_guides/modeling_algos/images/modeling_algos_image059.png,"Intersecting filleted edges with differing radiuses",220}

 These algorithms allow you to fill this gap from two, three or four curves.
 This can be done with or without constraints, and the resulting surface will be either a Bezier or a BSpline surface in one of a range of filling styles.